-"Yeah, I do," she replied.
-"That's how I knew about you to begin with."
+"Yeah," she replied.
+"That's how I found out about you to begin with."

-"...Why do you want to fight the Shadows, anyway?" she questioned, her own voice turning stern.
+"...Why do you fight the Shadows, anyway?" she questioned, her tone melancholic.
 "What do you get from it?
-And aren't you...you know..."
+Aren't you...you know..."

 Not this song and dance again...